Life span: Born: December 5, 1782, Kinderhook, New York.

 In 1842 Van Buren had traveled to Illinois and was introduced by a young man with political ambitions, Abraham Lincoln.
 Van Buren's hosts had enlisted Lincoln, who was known as a good teller of local tales, to entertain the former president.
 Years later, Van Buren said he recalled laughing at Lincoln's stories.

 As the Civil War began, Van Buren was approached by another former president, Franklin Pierce, to approach Lincoln and seek some peaceful resolution to the conflict.
-Van Buren thought that unseemly.
-He refused to participate in any such effort, and indicated his support for Lincoln's policies.
+Van Buren considered Pierce's proposal unseemly.
+He refused to participate in any such effort and indicated his support for Lincoln's policies.

 Unusual facts: Van Buren was the only American president who did not speak English as his first language.
 Growing up in a Dutch enclave in New York State, Van Buren's family spoke Dutch and Van Buren learned English as his second language when he was a child.